piximi/documentation/README.md

+# Contribute

+Contributions to the documentation are welcome.
+To contribute, clone the repository, and follow the [instructions here](https://github.com/piximi/piximi/wiki/contribute#version-control) for commiting changes and submitting work.

-# Suggesting edits
+## Suggesting edits
 To make annotations on the webpage directly just highlight the text and annotate.
 You'll have to sign in/up for a [hypothes.is account](https://hypothes.is/login).

-# Adding new pages
+## Adding new pages
 Create a markdown file for your page and add the filename to the _toc.yml file in the piximi-documentation folder.
 Push your changes to main and the website will be reloaded with your new page.

-# Find icons
+## Find icons
 https://fonts.google.com/icons?icon.query=settings

-# Taking screenshots
+## Taking screenshots

 If you'd like to use MacOS native tools, press `shift+command+4` and select the area of the screen to take a screenshot of.
 Open the resulting screenshot in Preview, and annotate using Tools -> annotate options.

 Alternatively, for MacOS, use [Shottr](https://shottr.cc/).
 In the Shottr preferences, change the window screenshot background to `Transparent`.
 Take `Capture active windows` screenshots, which you can find in the Shottr menu bar icon > `... more` submenu.
 You can then add annotations to the screenshot in the popup, such as red rectangles to highlight buttons. `shift+command+S` to save to a custom directory.

-# Making GIFs
+## Making GIFs

 The following steps assume you're on MacOS: